Armagh the Bramley Apple County

-In my Bramley Apple workshops, we will visit Rose Mackle’s orchard named after my great great aunt, Rose Mackle, (pictured above)which is owned by my Uncle Des (top picture) and down the road from where I grew up.
-Uncle Des will give a tour of the orchard and chat about Bramley apples, the heritage and his own family history in the business.
+In my Bramley Apple Baking & Orchard Visit, we will visit Rose Mackle’s orchard named after my great great aunt, Rose Mackle, (pictured above) which is now owned by my Uncle Des (top picture) and down the road from where I grew up.
+Uncle Des will give a tour of the orchard and chat about the Bramley apples, the heritage and his own family history in the business.
 Then it’s back to the cookery school for refreshments and a hands-on baking class with Bramley apples as the star of the show.

 Below are my father and grandfather with myself and two of my brothers.
 Apples and orchards feature in many of my childhood photos.